Collating the best research, writing and analysis.

 Connect with us…

-Land and Climate Review provides analysis of the latest research on the interactions between land use, economic theory, climate change and culture.
-Our journalists also investigate urgent and unreported issues in these policy areas.
+Land and Climate Review covers the latest research on land use, economic theory, climate change and culture.
+Our journalists also investigate urgent and unreported issues in these areas.

 We welcome contributions from researchers, journalists, activists and policymakers to help inform readers around the world.